Comments

 To submit your Comment for consideration by the Review’s Notes Committee, please email a final draft of your piece, along with an up-to-date preemption check, as a single Word document to comments@columbialawreview.org.
 The Comment file should be devoid of any identifying information (name, UNI, etc.), so that the Notes Committee may consider it pursuant to its anonymous review process.

 The preemption check must use the template provided in the Comments Manual, regularly emailed to the CLS student body.
-For a copy of the Comments Manual, please email Luke Anderson, Executive Notes Editor (ene@columbialawreview.org).
+For a copy of the Comments Manual, please email our Executive Notes Editor (ene@columbialawreview.org).

-The Spring 2023 submission round for Comments will close on May 26, 2023, or when the Review announces it is no longer accepting submissions.
+The Spring 2024 submission round for Comments is now closed.
+The Review will make an announcement when it is once again accepting submissions.

 III.
 Contact Information

-General questions, comments, and concerns about the Comments Program may be directed to Luke Anderson, Executive Notes Editor (ene@columbialawreview.org).
+General questions, comments, and concerns about the Comments Program may be directed to our Executive Notes Editor, Tashayla Borden (ene@columbialawreview.org).
 However, inquiries regarding a particular author’s Comment should be directed to comments@columbialawreview.org.
 Staff of the Review will redact identifying information before communicating with the Notes Committee.